-Tuition Discounts and Fee Waivers
+Institutional Scholarships, Tuition Discounts and Fee Waivers

-TPCA also reserves the right to offer tuition discounts and/or waive some or all program costs to eligible class starts, employees, and immediate relations of TPCA employees.
-In cases where an individual does not complete the program and withdraws, the tuition discount, or waived amount, will be refunded to the School.
-The individual's financial responsibility to the School would increase equal to the scholarship or waived amounts.
+TPCA reserves the right to offer scholarships, tuition discounts, and/or waive some or all program costs to eligible class starts, to some or all eligible programs to improve enrollment outcomes, students in rural, underserved communities (i.e., towns outside city limits, etc.), recent high school graduates, employees and immediate relations of employees, and/or students experiencing unforeseen, extenuating circumstances that would warrant a reasonable and fair settlement- Please reference Qualifying Events for Settlement.
+In cases where a student does not complete the program and withdraws, the scholarship, tuition discount, and/or waived amount(s) will be refunded to the School.
+The student's financial responsibility to the School would increase equal to the scholarship, tuition discount, and/or waived amount(s) initially awarded by the School.